WordPress/gutenberg/docs/designers-developers/developers/richtext.md

 Before moving forward, consider if using the RichText component makes sense at all.
 Would it be better to use a basic `input` or `textarea` element?
 If you don't think any formatting should be possible, these HTML tags may make more sense.

-If you'd still like to use RichText, you can eliminate all of the formatting options by specifying the `formattingControls` property as `formattingControls={ [] }` (ESNext).
-It's possible you'll continue to see formatting options for adding code, an inline image or other formatting.
-Don't worry, you've found an existing bug that should be fixed soon.
+If you'd still like to use RichText, you can eliminate all of the formatting options by specifying the `withoutInteractiveFormatting` property.